Down on the Upside: Recording

 Work on the album began in July 1995.
-The band took a break to perform at festivals in Europe, where new material was road-tested.
-Afterward, the band did more songwriting for about a month and then recorded most of the album at Studio Litho.
-The overall approach to songwriting was less collaborative than with past efforts, with the individual band members having brought in most of the songs more completely written.
-The band sought to try things it had not done before and to use a greater variety of material.
-They tried to create a live atmosphere for the album, and looked to leave in sounds that producers would normally try to clean up, such as feedback and out-of-tune guitar parts.
+The band paused to perform at several European festivals, where they road-tested the new material.
+Afterward, the group spent about a month writing additional material before tracking the majority of the album at Studio Litho.
+The overall approach to songwriting was less collaborative than on previous efforts, as individual band members brought in songs that were more fully realized.
+The band sought to explore unfamiliar territory and utilize a wider variety of material.
+They aimed to capture a live atmosphere for the album, deliberately retaining sonic textures that producers typically remove, such as audio feedback and out-of-tune guitar parts.
 The overall time spent working on the album was less than what the band had spent working on Superunknown.
 Cornell described the album-making process as "way faster and way easier".
+Most of the material was written by Cornell and bassist Ben Shepherd, with Shepherd having contributed to six of the album's sixteen tracks.
+Reportedly, tensions within the group arose during the recording sessions, as guitarist Kim Thayil and Cornell allegedly clashed over the latter's desire to shift away from the heavy guitar riffing that had become the band's trademark.

-Most of the material was written by Cornell and bassist Ben Shepherd, the latter having already worked on six of the sixteen album tracks.
-Reportedly, tensions within the group arose during the recording sessions, with guitarist Kim Thayil and Cornell allegedly clashing over Cornell's desire to shift away from the heavy guitar riffing that had become the band's trademark.
-Thayil's only contribution to the album was the song "Never the Machine Forever", for which he wrote both the lyrics and the music, and which was also the last song the band recorded.
-The song initially came out of a jam session Thayil had with Seattle musician Greg Gilmore.
-In the liner notes, Thayil credits Gilmore for inspiring the song.
-He stated that he had a lot of incomplete music ideas that were missing lyrics and were not arranged, so they did not make the album.
-Thayil said: "It can be a little bit discouraging if there isn't satisfactory creative input, but on the other hand, I write all the solo bits and don't really have limitations on the parts I come up with for guitar."
-Cornell said: "By the time we were finished, it felt like it had been kind of hard, like it was a long, hard haul.
+Thayil's sole songwriting contribution to the album was "Never the Machine Forever", for which he wrote both the lyrics and the music; it was also the final song recorded for the sessions.
+The track initially grew out of a jam session Thayil shared with Seattle drummer Greg Gilmore.
+In the liner notes, Thayil credited Gilmore for inspiring the song.
+He stated that he had numerous incomplete musical ideas that lacked lyrics or arrangements, which prevented them from making the final track listing.
+Thayil noted: "It can be a little bit discouraging if there isn't satisfactory creative input, but on the other hand, I write all the solo bits and don't really have limitations on the parts I come up with for guitar."
+Cornell reflected: "By the time we were finished, it felt like it had been kind of hard, like it was a long, hard haul.
 But there was stuff we were discovering."